IGNF/NeatMap/README.md

 Currently the plugin is not on QGIS repositories, you have to install it manually.
 You have to download  the [automatically generated zip file](https://github.com/julienperret/TidyCity/archive/master.zip) and to unzip it in the plugins folder (https://gis.stackexchange.com/questions/274311/qgis-3-plugin-folder-location).

-In QGIS, in the "Extenion" menu > "Install Extension" option, you have just to activate the "TidyCity" plugin.
+In QGIS, in the "Extenion" menu > "Install Extension" option, you have just to activate the "NeatMap" plugin.

 NOTE : if the plugin is mising, you may have to allow experimental plugins, in the parameter menu.